FoeThu/bolkyarthanat/README.md

-# hello i am a beginner and this is my first experience in github
+# Hello i am a beginner and this is my first experience in github
+#Have a bash at...#